 This section describes the general structure of the

-CLI code and how one might write a new binding for mlpack.
+IO code and how one might write a new binding for mlpack.
 After reading this section it should be relatively clear how one could use the

-CLI functionality along with CMake to add a binding for a new mlpack machine learning method.
+IO functionality along with CMake to add a binding for a new mlpack machine learning method.
 If it is not clear, then the examples in the following sections should clarify.

 The short documentation should be two sentences indicating what the program implements and does, and a quick overview of how it can be used and what it should be used for.
 When writing new short documentation, it is a good idea to take a look at the existing documentation to get an idea of the general format.